papoanaya/emacs_utils/README.md

 - groff_man.outlang : GNU Source Highlight definition file for black and white output for man pages.

-The muse directory contains drivers for Emacs Muse mode:

-- muse-mm.el : MUSE driver for groff Memorandum Macros (-mm).
-Even though muse already has a groff mode, that mode  uses the MOM and WWW macros which seems to be geared to literary works (i. e. books).
-  The MM macros are catered for professional communications (Memorandum, White Papers, Business Letters, etc.)
-  This MUSE driver may be rough around the edges but it works good enough for me.
-- muse-man.el : MUSE driver for groff manual pages (-man).
-- muse-groff.el : MUSE driver for groff MOM macros. (-mom) This is my personal version that matches the latest version of the MOM macros.
-One is included in the muse distribution.

 The org-old directory contains deprecated items in org mode

 - org-groff.el : Org Export for groff using groff's Memorandum